opatiny/chemexper-internship-workbook/general/skills.md

 ## Docker

-- find images on Docker Hub
+- Find images on Docker Hub
 - Create a basic Dockerfile
 - Create a basic `docker-compose.yml` file
 - Start and stop docker projects
+- Enter containers to inspect the logs